iterative/dvc.org/content/blog/2020-08-05-cml-self-hosted-runners-on-demand-with-gpus.md

   - Tutorial
 ---

-When setting your CI/CD workflow for your machine learning (ML) project you might find that not Github nor Gitlab provides certain computing capabilities like GPU, high memory, big processors... capabilities that really matter in some machine learning (ML) problems.
+When creating your CI/CD workflow for a machine learning (ML) project, you might find that by default, neither GitHub Actions nor GitLab CI provides the computing capabilities you need- like GPUs, high memory instances, or multiple cores.

 To overcome this hardware hurdle, one practical approach is to use self-hosted
 runners: runners that you manage, but are accessible to your CI/CD system for executing jobs.
 It could be an EC2 instance or the GPU under your desk.
-In our recently-released project, Continuous Machine Learning (CML), we’ve introduced a tool called cloud-runner.
-It's a docker container that acts as a thin wrapper over GitLab and GitHub runners, adding some extra capabilities.
+In our [recently-released project](https://dvc.org/blog/cml-release), Continuous Machine Learning (CML), our Docker image acts as a thin wrapper over GitLab and GitHub runners, adding some extra capabilities.

-Benefits of using CML cloud runner:
+Here are some benefits of using CML as a self-hosted runner:

 1. Easy to use.
-Working the same way for both Gitlab and Github.
+Working the same way for both GitLab and GitHub.

 2. Get out of dependency hell.
 We tend to install packages (on top of packages, on top of packages…) while we‘re experimenting with models.
 In ML in